 What Does a Professional Services Operation Look Like?

-TSIA has worked with numerous professional services organizations in the technology industry and has had a unique opportunity to observe how they are organized.
-We have seen the professional services function evolve from a loose grouping of consultants into a fully mature organization.
+TSIA has worked with numerous professional services organizations in the technology industry and has had a unique opportunity to observe their organization strategies and structures.

 • A management team

-• Overhead (including operations, finance, marketing, research & development, and specialized teams)
+• Overhead (including operations, finance, marketing, research and development, and specialized teams)

 • Unique delivery pools